Maria-git-hub1891/ETL_Pipeline-Maria-Irfan-DS-032-2023-/README.md

 # ETL_Pipeline_MariaIrfan_DS-032

 This project implements a complete **ETL (Extract, Transform, Load)** pipeline using Python.
 It extracts data from multiple sources (CSV, JSON/API, Google Sheets), processes and cleans the data, and stores the final output in a database-ready format.
-The notebook `ETL_ASSIGNMENT (2).ipynb` contains the core logic behind the ETL operations.
+The notebook `ETL_ASSIGNMENT.ipynb` contains the core logic behind the ETL operations.

 ---